Technologies and Security Challenges in Metaverse: Security Threats and Vulnerabilities in Metaverse (RQ2)

 \end{enumerate}

 \paragraph{Inadequate Multi-factor Authentication} To provide a seamless Metaverse experience, it is important to ensure fast, efficient, and trusted cross-platform authentication \cite{dionisio20133d, thakur2024blockchain}.
 Such cross-platform authentication allows users to roam around among several virtual environments such as Roblox, Fortnite, and Minecraft \cite{oh2023secure, yang2023secure}.
-Moreover, it allows users to exchange digital assets, transfer avatars among the Metaverse platform.
+Moreover, it allows users to exchange digital assets and transfer avatars among the Metaverse platform.
 However, most of the current systems lack corss-platform mutli-factor authentication \cite{yang2023secure}.
 Inadequate multi-factor authentication (MFA) in the Metaverse poses a significant risk to user information.
 Poor MFA could allow attackers to steal user identities using stolen or weak credentials.
-Many Metaverse platforms rely on traditional password-based single-factor verification.
-Attackers can easily exploit phishing, credential stuffing, or brute-force attacks to gain unauthorized access to avatars, virtual assets, and personal data \cite{oh2023secure}.
-Absence of robust, user-friendly, and context-aware MFA solutions, the Metaverse remains highly susceptible to identity theft and impersonation attacks.

 \paragraph{Privacy Threats} Privacy threats in the Metaverse include extensive and intrusive data collection of sensitive information such as biometrics, movements, and physical surroundings.
 This sensitive information can be used for surveillance, profiling, and identity theft.